levbruk/sketch-heatmap/README.md

 ## How to install

 1. [Download the latest version](https://github.com/levbruk/sketch-heatmap/blob/master/archives/sketch-heatmap-0.2.zip)
-2. Unzip file and open `Sketch-Heatmap.sketchplugin`
+2. Unzip file and open `Heatmap.sketchplugin`

 ## How to use